 We argued once about legalizing pot.
 I smoked it at the time, when it was still illegal.
-I pestered, “Why are your bourbon and cigar legal, and pot is not?”
-I encouraged him to listen to reggae and bongload, to no avail.
-It was almost an afterthought in November of 2016, when marijuana became officially legal in California and elsewhere.
-The law is just catching up with reality.
-I wonder if my conservative lawyer great-uncle would try it now.
-I like to think of him giggling uncontrollably like a teenager before earnestly ordering pizza and listening to Led Zeppelin 1, over and over again.
+“Why are your bourbon and cigar legal, and pot is not?”
+I pestered.
+I encouraged him to listen to reggae and bongload, also to no avail.
+It was almost a non-event in November of 2016, when marijuana became officially legal in California and elsewhere.
+The law is just catching up with long-established reality.
+But I wonder if my conservative lawyer great-uncle would try it now.
+I like to think of him giggling uncontrollably like a teenager before earnestly ordering pizza and listening to Led Zeppelin 1 over and over again.

 My grand old great-uncle would be dismayed by current events, but it wouldn’t stop him fishing.
 It wouldn’t stop him arguing his case in or out of court.
 He would say “Horsefeathers.”
 He used to say things like that.
 And “bag of worms.”
 Yes, he said “bag of worms,” and on one occasion I distinctly remember him saying “Poppycock.”

 Bill McKibben calls it a “War On Climate Change” now, in this age of “War On” every little thing.
 I guess that might get more attention to this single most important subject in the history of everything.
 From Democracy Now! this morning:

 Here’s an excerpt of the part I find most important in RE: how we vote in November: